Banner Alt Text

 June and September are arguably the best times to visit Bryce Canyon in terms of weather.
 Both months have mild temperatures and the chance of thunderstorms is lower.

-I have visited Bryce in May and July and had great weather both times.
-In July, I did have to make sure to be off the trails before an afternoon thunderstorm.
+I have visited Bryce in April, May and July and had great weather each time.
+In July, I had to make sure to be off the trails before an afternoon thunderstorm.
+In April, there was still snow and ice in some areas.

-This blog post covers the details on two of the best hikes in Bryce Canyon National Park: The Figure Eight Trail and the Fairyland Loop.
+This blog post covers the details on the best hikes in Bryce Canyon National Park!

 The Figure Eight Trail